ManimCommunity/manim/docs/source/installation/plugins.rst

 whether a feature should be included in Manim's core, feel free to ask over on the `Discord server <https://discord.gg/mMRrZQW>`_.
-Visit `manim-plugintemplate <https://pypi.org/project/manim-plugintemplate/>`_ on PyPI.org which servers as an in-depth tutorial for creating plugins.
+Visit `manim-plugintemplate <https://pypi.org/project/manim-plugintemplate/>`_ on PyPI.org which serves as an in-depth tutorial for creating plugins.

 .. code-block:: bash